 Below are the top ten questions we receive in People & OD Operations, followed by a list of other FAQs grouped by theme.
 If you have any other FAQs you would like to see here, please let us know at email@example.com.

 Please email firstname.lastname@example.org for the attention of the Reception team to let them know you need a card.

 You will need to make an appointment with the Reception team for them to see you with your ID.
 This can be done in person at People & OD Operations, based in the Simon Building on Oxford Road, or by videocall.
 If you are attending in person we will take a photo of you for your card; if you are having a remote check you will need to send us a photo for upload to your badge.

 Please do not attend without an appointment to help us with social distancing and reduce waiting time.

-E-mail email@example.com and the Reception team will be able to print a card for you to collect, or send it to the address registered for you in the People and Payroll system.
+E-mail email@example.com and the Reception team will be able to print a card for you to collect.

 If you are collecting your card in person, please make an appointment in advance to do so, as this will help us with social distancing and reduce waiting times.

 Visit the Cycle to Work page on Staffnet for full information: https://www.staffnet.manchester.ac.uk/people-and-od/benefits/travel-to-work/cycling/

 On that page you will find the link to the scheme provider's webpage.
 Once you have decided how much you want to spend, you can apply on their site for a voucher.